CodeWithGroup/CodeWithGroup.github.io/code-of-conduct.md

 If you are being harassed or feel uncomfortable, notice that someone else is being harassed, or have any other concerns, CodeWith is here to listen to your concerns or questions.
 You don’t have to make a formal report unless you want to.
 You don't have to give us details of the harassment.

-If you wish to report something, please use [this form]({{site.url}}/code-of-conduct-report) to send a report directly to the Code of Conduct Committee.
+If you wish to report something, please use the [Code Of Conduct Report Form]({{site.url}}/code-of-conduct-report) to send a report directly to the Code of Conduct Committee.

 If you witness a incident at an event that you think should be addressed right away, please bring it to the attention of the event organiser(s).
 If necessary, the event organiser(s) will help you contact police or venue security, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 After the event, please also submit a report using the [reporting form]({{site.url}}/code-of-conduct-report), so that the Code of Conduct Committee has your account of the incident.